ni/nimi-python/README.rst

 Additional Documentation
 ========================

-Refer to driver-specific documentation for general information about using your devices and detailed API documentation.
+Refer to your driver documentation for device-specific information and detailed API documentation.

 .. _license-section: